 - Size: Larger panels with more surface area will generally be heavier.

-- Materials: The type and thickness of materials used in the panel’s construction, such as the frame, glass, and back sheet, will affect its weight.
+- Materials: The type and thickness of materials used in the panel’s construction (such as the frame, glass, and back sheet) will affect its weight.

 Analyzing the Relationship Between Panel Size and Power Output

-- The Aptos DNA-108-BF10 has dimensions of 1722 x 1134 x 35 mm, an area of 1.95 m², and a power range of 400-410 W.
+- The Aptos DNA-108-BF10 measures 1722 x 1134 x 35 mm, has an area of 1.95 m², and has a power range of 400-410 W.

-- The Waaree WSMT-700 N-Type TOPCon features larger dimensions of 2384 x 1303 x 35 mm, a greater area of 3.11 m², and a notably higher power range of 680-715 W.
+- The Waaree WSMT-700 N-Type TOPCon features larger dimensions (2384 x 1303 x 35 mm), a greater area (3.11 m²), and a notably higher power range (680-715 W).

 Examining the Relationship Between Bifaciality and Solar Panel Weight